-July 12–October 26, 2020
+July 12–October 25, 2020

 Platform 2020 features artist Tomashi Jackson (American, born 1980), who works across painting, video, textiles, and sculpture to examine the relationship between the aesthetic and the political.
-For Platform, the artist will present a community project and multidisciplinary exhibition that may include collage, paintings, video, installations, and performance.
-An illustrated publication will document Jackson’s process and installation through interviews, essays, drawings, and images.
+For Platform, the artist will present a multidisciplinary exhibition based on research and community engagement that may include collage, painting, video, and installation.
+An illustrated publication will document Jackson’s process and exhibition through interviews, essays, drawings, and images.

 Platform is the Parrish Art Museum’s open-ended invitation to a single artist to consider the entire Museum as a potential site for works that transcend disciplinary boundaries, encouraging new ways to experience art, architecture, landscape, and community.